What is scoliosis?

 In more extreme cases, scoliosis may also cause breathing problems, as the unevenness of the spinal curvature places a burden on the sufferer’s lungs.

-Pain from scoliosis may become worse when changing position.
+Scoliosis pain may become worse when changing position.

 That being said, spinal mobilisation should be the primary focus in a treatment plan meant to address this issue.
 Mobilisation is an essential and effective treatment approach for scoliosis as it aims to open up the articulations (joints) of the spine and to restore their passive mobility (movements of the joints themselves).